-On Saturday, November 21, two experimental therapies for the treatment of “mild to moderate” cases of Covid-19 was authorized by the US’ Food and Drug Administration.
-For use at the present only as investigational therapies, they are to be used in tandem and only in certain emergency situations.
+Dr. George Yancopoulos is the CEO of Regeneron, maker of one of two experimental therapies for the treatment of “mild to moderate” cases of Covid-19 that was authorized by the US’ Food and Drug Administration.

 George Yancopoulos is the founding scientist and Chief Scientific Officer of Regeneron Pharmaceuticals, working alongside Founder and Chief Executive Officer Leonard Schleifer, M.D.
 In 2016, Yancopoulos was also named President of Regeneron.